GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_1.md

 - Find a system file called "fstab" (**F**ile **S**ystem **TAB**le) using the commands from this session
 - Exploration only.
 DO NOT try to modify anything - just navigate directories and check for contents
+- Hint: it can be useful to list contents in 1 column (default is alphabetical descending sort)

 <details>
   <summary><b>Solution</b></summary>